-- UPSC has given reservation of seats for candidates belong to SC/ST/OBC and PH category.
+- UPSC has given the reservation of seats for candidates belonging to SC/ST/OBC and PH category.

 - The reservation in vacancies to candidates from SC/ST and OBC category which ranges from 16% to 25% of the total vacancies.

-- The category wise vacancies will be declared after final exam.
+- The category wise vacancies will be declared after the final exam.

 UPSC Exam Age Relaxation:

 The given date of birth in 10th or School Leaving Certificate or in an equivalent 10th certificate recognized by any Indian Education board.
 Candidates those who are applying for UPSC Mains required submitting these certificates at the Mains.
 Relaxation for upper age limit according to the category the candidate belongs.
 The relaxation details are given below:

 - Up to 5 years if a candidate belongs to SC/ST

 - Up to 3 years if a candidate belongs to OBC category